List of awards and nominations received by Adam Driver

 This article is a List of awards and nominations received by Adam Driver.

 Adam Driver is an American actor known for his roles on stage and screen.
-He has received nominations for two Academy Awards, three Golden Globe Awards and two BAFTA Awards, four Primetime Emmy Awards, four Screen Actors Guild Awards, and a Tony Award.
+He has received nominations for two Academy Awards, three Golden Globe Awards and two BAFTA Awards, four Primetime Emmy Awards, four Actor Awards, and a Tony Award.

 For his performances on film, Driver has been nominated for two Academy Awards.
 He received his first nomination for Best Supporting Actor for his portrayal of a Jewish undercover agent infiltrating the KKK in the Spike Lee directed crime comedy-drama BlacKkKlansman (2018).
 This was followed by a nomination for Best Actor playing a stage director and father going through a divorce in Noah Baumbach's drama film Marriage Story (2019).
 He won the Volpi Cup for Best Actor for his role as engineer in the Italian drama Hungry Hearts (2014).
 For his role as Kylo Ren in the Star Wars sequel trilogy, Driver received a Saturn Award for Best Supporting Actor, one Teen Choice Award and a MTV Movie Award, while for Jim Jarmusch's drama Paterson (2016) he received multiple nominations for Best Actor from critics associations, winning several.
 He became only the second American actor, to be nominated for a César Award in France, for his role in Leos Carax's musical Annette (2022).

 His breakthrough came in 2012 when he was cast in the Lena Dunham created HBO comedy-drama series Girls (2012–2017) where he portrayed the unstable actor Adam Sackler.
 The role earned Driver nominations for three consecutive Primetime Emmy Awards for Outstanding Supporting Actor in a Comedy Series as well as a nomination for the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series.
 He was also nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for hosting Saturday Night Live (2020).

 For his roles on stage, he received a nomination for the Tony Award for Best Leading Actor in a Play portraying Pale, a menacing yet sensitive older brother in the Broadway revival of the Lanford Wilson play Burn This (2019).
 He won the Lucille Lortel Award for Outstanding Featured Actor in a Play for playing an easygoing working class roommate in the John Osborne realist play Look Back in Anger (2014).